 You can put these top keywords into Keyword Explorer and then expand your keyword directory with keywords that your competition might not rank for and outdo them by using the options Phrase Match and Having same terms.
-You can also use the Also rank for option to get keywords from other competing pages (not just your competitors) that are ranking for this keyword to expand your directory even further.
+You can also use the Also rank for the option to get keywords from other competing pages (not just your competitors) that are ranking for this keyword to expand your directory even further.

-With all of this, you can play around with Ahrefs’ Keyword Explorer and its features, put in the focus keywords you found during the categorizing process and expand your keyword directory as much as you want.
+With all of this, you can play around with Ahrefs’ Keyword Explorer and its features, put in the focus keywords you found during the categorizing process, and expand your keyword directory as much as you want.

 Filtering, Filtering & Filtering

 If you follow through with everything I’ve written above, you should have an impressive directory of keywords for your site.

 Remember what we said at the beginning?
 We want valuable keywords in our KR, and valuable doesn’t just mean “popular” keywords, but, more importantly, keywords directly related to your business profile.

 And here we are – at the most important part of keyword research: Filtering.

 What do you want to get rid of?

 The answer is “things that just don’t fit.”
 For example, as we said before, you don’t want keywords that are unrelated to your business profile, duplicates, keywords with typos, or keywords that are just straight up related to porn, and yes, you will literally find them all in every attempt at KR.